SURREAL ADVENTURES

 ‘If this is true, I’m curious: how were you able to manifest a body each time you visit, and how do you determine how you wish to appear?’

 Of course, Mo and Eli, being from Elysium, were off-worlders too, only for different reasons, although the lines of demarcation were blurring in these alternative realities.
 Was Earth any more real just because it was the densest?
-Perhaps, with its lower state of consciousness, it was the least real.
+I wasn’t sure; perhaps, with its lower state of consciousness, it was the least real.
+Being fascinated with his storyline, I questioned him about other off-worlders and how many like him have sailed the seas and walked the earth over the centuries.

 ‘Do you actually think humans need any help with that?’

-‘While it’s true dark operatives from outer domains are present on earth, they can only inflict harm by aligning with those who are a vibratory match with their mutual obsession for greed, power and exploitation.
-That’s the only way they can intervene in your world affairs.
+While it’s true that dark operatives from other galactic domains are present in your world, they can only inflict harm by collaborating with those who share a mutual obsession for greed, power, and exploitation.
+By being a vibratory match with their earthly proxies, they can vicariously meddle in the world’s affairs.

 ‘So, is that how you would describe yourself?’

-‘However, we can only intervene when the collective consciousness of the masses becomes receptive to what is in their best interests.
-Left to your species’ devices, humans would have destroyed themselves long ago, as was attempted last century with their heinous genocides.’
+‘I’ve never been accused of being anything such… perhaps for good reasons,’ he chuckled.
+‘Still, you might be surprised how many of us visit your planet from various galactic domains to provide some guidance to your world’s more dystopic regions.
+However, we can only intervene when the collective consciousness of the masses becomes receptive to what is in their best interests.
+Left to your species’ devices, humans would have destroyed themselves long ago, as was attempted last century with their heinous genocides and more recently with nuclear proliferation.’

 ‘If I may ask, why did you first come to earth, other than to save us from ourselves?’